abraham-ny/easygit/README.md

 ## Contributing

-If you have an idea for a new prompt or want to improve existing ones, check out [contributing.md](CONTRIBUTING.md) for more information.
+If you have an idea for a new feature or want to improve existing ones, check out [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Support